-Irv Noren was an outfielder who played eleven years in the major leagues, with a batting average of .275.
+Irv Noren was an outfielder who played eleven years in the major leagues, tallying a very respectable career batting average of .275, along with a stellar 35 percent OBP.
 He appeared in three World Series and was on the All-Star team in 1954.
 He hit .300 in the 1952 World Series.

 Prior to his major league career, Irv Noren played basketball in the NBL, a predecessor of the NBA.
 After his big league career, he was an Oakland Athletics coach from 1971 to 1974 and a member of the Chicago Cubs staff in 1975.